Saturday 15 June 2024

 The accepted purchaser, as noted in the catalogue owned in 1944 by Martin B. Asscher, was 'Dr. Hunter', presumably the surgeon John Hunter, a near neighbour of the Hogarth’s at 28 Leicester Square since 1783.

-In the posthumous sale of his property, Christie's, 29 January 1794, it was presumably lot 62 (3rd day), a terracotta bust of 'Mr. Hogarth', bought Samuel Ireland who had it engraved for Graphic Illustrations of Hogarth.
+In the posthumous sale of Mrs Hogarth of his property, Christie's, 29 January 1794, it was presumably lot 62 (3rd day), a terracotta bust of 'Mr. Hogarth', bought by Samuel Ireland who had it engraved for the Graphic Illustrations of Hogarth.

-The bust was inherited by his great-nephew Frederick Herbert Hemming, it next passed to the latter's sister Frances Hemming of St John's Wood who sold it, 4 February 1861, to W. Baker.
+The bust was in turn inherited by his great-nephew Frederick Herbert Hemming, the sale of Baker's collection 16 June 1825.
+The bust next passed to the latter's sister Frances Hemming of St John's Wood who sold it, 4 February 1861, to W. Baker.

 ...........................